mattias-p/Whois-Selftest-Tool/README.md

 Disclaimer
 ----------
 The Whois Selftest Tool and the actual Whois testing under PDT are not equal.
-There is no guarantee that successfully running the Whois Selftest Tool means that the same Whois system will pass the Whois testing under PDT.
+We strive to make the two as equal as possible, but here is no guarantee that successfully running the Whois Selftest Tool means that the same Whois system will pass the Whois testing under PDT.
 For example, the parts of Whois tests under Whois that include DNS lookups and TCP connections are not included in the Whois Selftest Tool.
 For a complete